zuriniw/zuriniw.github.io/projects/ixr/ixr.md

 - $P_{iso}(b_i)$ is isolation-based enhancement for isolated objects
 - $w_x, w_y, w_z$ are weights, $g$ is a global scale factor

-In this way, smaller objects, far-away object will be compensated with larger initial size since they are hard to select.
-Also, the isolated object will be assigned with larger initial size for quick and rough selection.
+In this way, the **smaller objects** and **far-away objects** will be compensated with larger initial size since they are hard to select.
+Also, the **isolated objects** will be assigned with larger initial size for quick and rough selection.

 ## Manipulation